ccgus/lift/Lift Specification.md

 ### Required rows for layer_attributes

+…

+### Optional rows for layer_attributes

-**frame**: If the layer is a bitmap (such as TIFF or PNG) then a frame key is required.
+**frame**: If the layer is a bitmap (such as TIFF or PNG) then a frame row is highly recommended.
 It is a string in the format of {xOrigin, yOrigin, width, height}.
 For example: {0, 0, 800, 600} or {-10, 46, 100, 1230}.
-*Spec Note* - maybe this should be optional, and default to a origin of 0,0 and width/height of the layer image if the frame is not present?
+If not present, then it readers must default to a origin of 0,0 and width/height of the layer image.

-### Optional rows for layer_attributes

 **visible**: A boolean value (1|0) which lets an app know if the layer should be composited with the rest of the layers.